herolab-uga/ros-edge-orchestration/README.md

 ## Overview ##
 Continuous device, network and task profilers are continuously running on edge devices.
-For each task assigned, an edge with maximum utility is derived using a utility maximization technique with weights variation and a system reward assignment for task connectivity or sensitivity.
+For each task assigned, an edge with maximum utility is derived using a utility maximization technique with weights variation and a system reward assignment for task connectivity.
 A scheduler is in charge of task assignment, whereas an executor is responsible for task offloading on edge devices.

 * Credit for spawning multiple turtlebot3 in Gazebo ROS Noetic goes to [hikashi](https://github.com/hikashi/multi-robot-rrt-exploration-noetic/tree/main/ros_multi_tb3 "multi-robot-rrt-exploration-noetic")
 * Credit for the use of ROS-Yolov5 package goes to [mats-robotics](https://github.com/mats-robotics/yolov5_ros "YOLOv5 ROS")